 Pocket Tour cares about user experience, thus adding a share experience screen within the augmented reality app would help us to improve Pocket Tour.

 I used a gradient of pink/ coral, orange and red to symbolize Pocket Tour.
 In my design vision, I believe our AR app should provide a fun and memorable experience with the purpose of educating the history of Chinatown International District.
 Therefore, I tried to work with the color palette that my group originally wanted to work with but it did not turn out well.

 As the result, I came up with something relatively close to the original color palette in hopes of evoking the exciting atmosphere in user experience as well as applying aesthetic usability effect to stimulate users to want to learn more about the history of Chinatown International District.

 Starting the Tour

-Users can edit the recommended tour to add or remove any locations they wish to customize.
-Once the tour is finalized, the estimated travel time is displayed to give users transparency.
+The recommended tours are customizable.
+Add or remove any locations that are catered to your needs.
+Once the tour is finalized, the estimated travel time will be provided

 Through the use of augmented reality, Pocket Tour provides a meaningful experience that visualizes the culture and history of people of color who are existing in Seattle’s International District.

 If Pocket Tour is further developed in the future, we want to incorporate auditory guidance as users navigate through the sites to elevate the experiential of the space to include users who need additional assistive technology to ensure they are also included within the experience.
 Also, we would like to expand the locations more than just exploring the International District in Seattle.